-When we switched to the new InReach Mini 2 from the original Inreach Mini, we were worried it would be difficult to transfer our subscription from the old device to the new one.
+When I switched to the new InReach Mini 2 from the original Inreach Mini, I wase worried it would be difficult to transfer my subscription from the old device to the new one.
 Well, Garmin made this process incredibly easy.
-Compared to the old InReach Mini, the Mini 2 is considerably easier to use, too.
+Compared to the old InReach Mini, I find the Mini 2 is considerably easier to use overall, too.

 On the device, the menu is intuitive and simple.
 It is easy to check the weather, navigate, start tracking, and send preset messages using only the device.
-If you want to send a custom message, we recommend using your paired smartphone, though.
+If you want to send a custom message, I found it’s much easier to use my paired smartphone, though.

 Sending preset messages with the InReach Mini 2 is easy, and custom messages are much easier to send via your paired smartphone.

-One thing we don’t like about the new Garmin Explore app is that it seems to constantly want to be syncing with the InReach device.
-We looked through all the settings in the app, but there was no way to make the app stop sending notifications within the app itself.
-We had to change the app’s permissions in our Android operating system to turn off the push notifications.
+One thing I don’t like about the new Garmin Explore app is that it seems to constantly want to be syncing with the InReach device.
+I looked through all the settings in the app, but there was no way to make the app stop sending notifications within the app itself.
+I had to change the app’s permissions in my Android operating system to turn off the push notifications.

 SOS Activation: 10/10

-In 5+ years of using Garmin InReach devices, we have fortunately never had to activate SOS with any of our devices.
+In 5+ years of using Garmin InReach devices, I have fortunately never had to activate SOS with any of my devices.
 However, the button is easy to press.
 So if you do need to send an SOS signal, it’s as simple as pulling back the cover and pressing the big, easy-to-press button.

 The SOS button is easy to access and the cover prevents accidental activation and is big enough to press in any condition.